pmotch/surgical-mask-clip/README.md

 - Thickness allows enough surface area over the skin to be comfortable, yet not use too much filament.
 - More infill makes it more rigid.
 100% infill is best I found.
 - Easy to wash
-- [Minwoo Choi](https://www.prusaprinters.org/social/52530-minwoo-choi)'s design [on PrusaPrinter](https://www.prusaprinters.org/prints/25999-mask-connection-clips) was a validating design and has some evidense of adoption (nice work!), but after comparing this design the edges weren't beveled, the sizes were too small, and the hooks were a little too narrow for a user to easily slip in the elastic bands to them.
+- [Minwoo Choi](https://www.prusaprinters.org/social/52530-minwoo-choi)'s design [on PrusaPrinter](https://www.prusaprinters.org/prints/25999-mask-connection-clips) was a validating design and has some evidence of adoption (nice work!), but after comparing this design the edges weren't beveled, the sizes were too small, and the hooks were a little too narrow for a user to easily slip in the elastic bands to them.

 # Blender settings